-The project is located within Upper Lachlan Shire.
+The wind farm is located within the Upper Lachlan Shire.
 The land on which the project is located is privately owned grazing land that is zoned either RU1 – Primary Production or, RU2 – Rural Landscape.
 Some areas designated as Crown Reserve have been involved through arrangements with the Crown Lands Agency.
-Access to the project area has used the local road network within Goulburn Mulwaree Shire and Upper Lachlan Shire.

-Planning has involved 4 turbine groups, Kialla, Bannister, Pomeroy and Gurrundah.
-The 73 turbines are distributed as listed below and shown in the Project Map:
+The wind farm comprises of 4 turbine groups, Kialla, Bannister, Pomeroy and Gurrundah.
+The 73 turbines are distributed as listed below and as shown in the Project Map: